 Once surgery is completed, a slender tube (catheter) is inserted into the urethra to drain urine from the bladder.
 The catheter will be kept in place for one to three weeks, depending on the surgeon, while the incision sites heal.

-Whichever surgical technique is used, there appears to be no difference in the rate of complications from surgery so these procedures are regarded as equivalent treatments for prostate cancer.
+The rate of complications from these surgeries is the same, whichever surgical technique is used, so these procedures are regarded as equivalent treatments for prostate cancer.

 Immediately after a prostatectomy